deon420/stock-monitor-desktop/BUILD-INSTRUCTIONS.md

-# Stock Monitor - Complete Windows Deployment Guide
+# Stock Monitor - Desktop Application Windows Deployment Guide

 ## Overview

+**🚨 IMPORTANT: This is a DESKTOP-ONLY deployment guide for building a standalone Windows application.**

-This guide provides complete step-by-step instructions for building the Stock Monitor application for Windows deployment.
-The Stock Monitor is a React-based web application with an optional Electron desktop version that tracks product availability and prices across Amazon and Walmart.
+This guide provides complete step-by-step instructions for building the Stock Monitor **desktop application** for Windows deployment.
+The Stock Monitor is an Electron-based desktop application that tracks product availability and prices across Amazon and Walmart.

 **What You're Building:**
-- ✅ **Modern React Web Application** - Full-featured web demo with responsive design
-- ✅ **Electron Desktop Application** - Complete offline desktop app with persistence
+- 🎯 **Electron Desktop Application** - Complete offline desktop app with local persistence
-- ✅ **Professional Windows Installer** - Custom GUI installer with modern styling
+- 📦 **Professional Windows Installer** - Custom GUI installer with modern styling
-- ✅ **Production-Ready Package** - Properly signed, tested, and verified distribution
+- 🚀 **Production-Ready Package** - Properly tested and verified distribution
+- 🌐 **Embedded Web Frontend** - React frontend embedded within the desktop app (not a separate web service)

+**What You're NOT Building:**
+- ❌ **Standalone Web Application** - This guide does not create a web service or website
+- ❌ **Server Backend** - No separate backend server for web deployment
+- ❌ **Web Demo Service** - The web demo is only used to generate static frontend assets

 ## Prerequisites